-Figure 2.3: ratio of RSD+WL modified gravity Figure of Merit for non-overlapping vs. overlapping spectroscopic+photometric surveys.
+Figure 2.3: Ratio of RSD+WL modified gravity Figure of Merit for non-overlapping vs. overlapping spectroscopic+photometric surveys.
+The design strategies for the DES and DESpec surveys correspond to a gain of a factor 1.5-1.8 in the MG FoM for overlapping vs. non-overlapping surveys.
 From Cai & Bernstein (2012).

 2.C Large-scale Structure and Baryon Acoustic Oscillations

 The large-scale clustering of galaxies contains a feature at ~110 h-1 Mpc, detectable as a slight enhancement in the two-point correlation function on that scale or as periodic wiggles in the power spectrum.
 This scale is set by the sound horizon, the distance that acoustic waves in the photon-baryon plasma travelled by the time that ionized hydrogen recombined 380,000 years after the Big Bang.
 This BAO feature is imprinted dramatically on the cosmic microwave background anisotropy as a characteristic angular scale of ~1 degree in the size of hot and cold spots in the CMB temperature map.
 It is a more subtle feature in the galaxy distribution, since structure formation is driven primarily by gravitational instability of dark matter.
-First detected in the distribution of LRGs in the SDSS redshift survey (Eisenstein et al. 2005), its measurement is the primary aim of the on-going SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS), which is targeting 1.5 million LRGs over 10,000 sq. deg. to redshift z~0.6 (Eisenstein et al. 2011).
+First detected in the distribution of LRGs in the SDSS redshift survey (Eisenstein et al. 2005), its measurement is the primary aim of the on-going SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS), which is targeting 1.5 million LRGs over 10,000 sq. deg. to redshift z~0.6 (Eisenstein et al. 2011, Dawson et al 2012, Anderson et al. 2012).
 A number of next-generation BAO-centric redshift surveys are under construction (e.g., HETDEX) or have been proposed (e.g., BigBOSS, WEAVE, VXMS, SUMIRE, EUCLID, WFIRST).
 The BAO feature is useful for dark energy studies, because it acts as a standard ruler (e.g., Blake & Glazebrook 2003, Seo & Eisenstein 2003).
 Photometric surveys such as DES and LSST will probe the BAO feature in angular galaxy clustering, measuring the angular diameter distance DA(z) and thereby constraining the expansion history.
-Redshift surveys improve the accuracy on DA(z) and, in addition, measure BAO in the radial direction, which provides a direct measure of H(z).
+Redshift surveys improve the accuracy on DA(z) and, in addition, measure BAO in the radial direction, which provides a direct measure of H(z) (Gaztanaga, Cabre, & Hui 2009, Kazin, et al 2010).
 Greater precision in these geometric measures over a range of redshifts translates into greater precision in the dark energy equation of state.

 The SDSS LRG BAO measurement constrained H(z) and DA(z) to ~4% and 1.6% precision at redshift z~0.35.
 BOSS is expected to determine these over a range of redshifts up to z=0.6, with its best precision of ~2 and ~1% at the upper end of that range.
 DES will probe DA(z) via angular BAO with a precision of about 2.5% but over a larger redshift range, to z~1.3.
 A DESpec survey that targets Emission Line Galaxies to z~1.5 over 5000 sq. deg. would reach a statistical precision of ~2.5% in H(z) and 1.5% in DA(z) at z~0.9 but with useful measurements over the entire redshift range.
 Extending the DESpec ELG survey to 15,000 sq. deg. by targeting LSST galaxies in addition would improve the precision on H and DA to about 1.5 and better than 1%; this precision would be achieved by BigBOSS as well.
 Combining DESpec and BigBOSS BAO would be expected to further improve each of these constraints by ~40% and give an independent check on systematic errors.